James Crawford Caffin

-Admiral Sir James Crawford Caffin (1812–1883) was a British Royal Navy officer, who rose to the rank of admiral.
+Sir James Crawford Caffin (1812–1883) was a British Royal Navy officer, who rose to the rank of Admiral.

 Life

 He was son of William Caffin of the Royal Laboratory, Woolwich.
 He entered the navy in 1824, and in 1827 was midshipman of the frigate at the Battle of Navarino, and when she was wrecked off Carabusa on 31 January 1828.